 It is also imperative that pet owners have emergency contact information on-hand, so the proper medical authorities can be contacted promptly.
 Yankin advises owners to have readily available the phone number, clinic name, and address of their primary veterinarian, as well as the contact information of a local veterinary emergency clinic.
 Owners should also have contact information for the ASPCA Animal Poison Control Center (888-426-4435).

-Yankin said pet owners should also keep a pet first-aid kit readily available, containing the following items:
+Yankin said pet owners should also keep a pet emergency first-aid kit readily available, containing the following items:

 - Absorbent gauze pads, adhesive tape, cotton balls